slaustin/slaustin.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-I'm Steven L. Austin, a postdoctoral researcher in the Chemistry Department at the University of South Florida.
-My work is centered on molecular dynamics simulations of biological molecules, in which I employ physics-based sampling methods to study biophysical phenomena.
+I'm Steven L. Austin, a Postdoctoral Researcher in the Chemistry Department at the University of South Florida.
+My work is centered on molecular dynamics simulations of biological molecules, in which I employ physics-based enhanced sampling methods to study biophysical phenomena.